Meredith Drake Reitan, Ph.D., MPL

 - Phone:(213) 821-5644

-Dr. Drake Retan is a Board Member of the El Pueblo Park Association, an organization dedicated to supporting El Pueblo de Los Angeles Historic Monument.
+Dr. Drake Reitan is a board member of the Society for American City and Regional Planning History and Vice President of the El Pueblo Park Association, an organization dedicated to supporting El Pueblo de Los Angeles Historic Monument.
 From 2010 to 2015, she was a Board Member and Chair of the Preservation Committee for Hollywood Heritage, Inc. She has a PhD and Masters in Planning from USC, a Graduate Certificate in Visual Studies from USC, and a B.A. in Spanish Literature from the University of California at Santa Cruz.

 Related Links: mdrakereitan.com